przemastro/cv/README.md

 2018

-> My first project for (Confidential) Aviation Company via Impaq.
+> My first project for Rolls Royce via Impaq.
 I worked as a QA, Product Owner and Team Lead having chance to coordinade several developers and testers.
 It was nice experience but I prefer more creative work.
 It was .Net Azure project for Aircraft Engines diagnostic.
 I had also chance to repalce for few weeks BI developer and working with Tableau

 > In my spare time I learned a bit of Android Programming and created my first android app: https://github.com/przemastro/super-memo-polaco